brunoluiz/go-lab/docs/golang-guidelines.md

 - Each layer should define its own sentinel error types (eg: `var ErrNotFound = errors.New("not found")`)
 - Errors must be wrapped into the layer's sentinel errors, meaning it should usually end up with `fmt.Errorf("%w: %w")` instead of `fmt.Errorf("bla bla: %w")`

+## Testing

+- Table-driven tests must be used whenever possible
+- Tests must be done so they can run using `t.Parallel()`, with exception to integration tests which should be on best-effort basis

 ## Service structure